Chinese Exclusion Act

 When economic conditions worsened and unemployment increased in the U.S. in the 1870s, prejudice against Chinese culminated into violence.
 Various legislations followed, leading to the passage of the Chinese Exclusion Act in 1882, which Iowa Congressman John Kasson described as "one of the most vulgar forms of barbarism."

-Initially set for a period of ten years, the Chinese Exclusions Act was extended for another ten years in 1892 and then became permanent law in 1902.
+Initially set for a period of ten years, the Chinese Exclusions Act was extended for another ten years in 1892 and then became permanent law in 1902 after five additional Acts to extend and tighten the original law.
 The final Senate vote in 1902 was 76 yeas and one nay.
-The lone no vote was cast by Massachusetts Senator George Frisbie Hoar.
+The lone no vote was cast by Massaschusetts Senator George Frisbie Hoar.
 Extensions of the Chinese Exclusion Act further excluded Japanese, Koreans, and other Asians.

 Congress banned all Chinese from becoming U.S. citizens from 1882 to 1943, and stopped most Chinese from even entering the country beginning in 1882.
 These actions were legal because they were made into laws.
 They were democratically decided by both Democratic and Republican lawmakers.
 Barred from becoming voters, the Chinese had no political recourse against repeated discrimination.